Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 #### Other existing Azure resources

-You can also use existing Form Recognizer and Storage Accounts.
+You can also use existing Document Intelligence and Storage Accounts.
 See `./infra/main.parameters.json` for list of environment variables to pass to `azd env set` to configure those existing resources.

 #### Provision remaining resources